Eric Haase Player Props: Tigers vs. Braves

 - Haase is hitting .208 with six doubles, two home runs and 14 walks.

-- In 48 games played this year, he has homered in only two of them.
+- He has hit a long ball in two of 48 games played this year, and in 1.1% of his plate appearances.

-- Haase has picked up an RBI in 16.7% of his games this year, with more than one RBI in 6.3% of his games.
-He has also plated three or more runs in one contest.
+- In eight games this season (16.7%), Haase has picked up an RBI, and in three of those games (6.3%) he had more than one.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.